-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 425 degrees F.

 - If you plan to eat the potato skins, scrub them with a stiff brush.
 If you don’t like the skin, peel it off with a vegetable peeler.

-- Toss the potato wedges with the garlic powder, thyme, oregano, a big pinch of salt and pepper, and the vegetable oil, and spread the fries out in a single layer on a sheet pan.
+- Toss the potato wedges with the seasonings and the oil, then spread them out in a single layer on a sheet pan.
 Make sure the potato wedges aren’t on top of each other or crowding one another, or they won’t brown.

 - Bake for about 20 minutes, until the fries are turning golden brown on the edges.